 We do ask that all campers participate in Bible study and worship.
 Jesus Christ, as the Word becomes flesh, is central to our program.

 Realizing that families have different abilities to pay, Camp Hanover offers a flexible, voluntary, choose-your-own-rate pricing structure to make camp affordable for you.
 You know your family’s financial situation better than we do.
 You simply choose the option most suitable or comfortable for your family.
 All campers receive the same Camp Hanover experience, no matter which amount you choose to pay.
 As you consider your family’s financial situation, please also consider the true cost of camp.

-Choice 1 – the lowest amount – is our fully subsidized rate.
+Choice 1 – the lowest amount – is our donor-supported subsidized rate.
 You may be surprised to learn that this rate does not reflect what it “really costs” to offer camp programs.
 This reduced rate is made possible through the mission funding dollars we receive from our Presbytery, our local Presbyterian churches, and annual contributions from individuals who value the impact that the summer camp experience at Camp Hanover has on children, youth, individuals and families.

 Choice 2 – the middle amount – is a partially subsidized rate.
-If you can afford to, it’s an opportunity for you to choose to pay a little more.
-In doing so, your child gets a great camp experience, and you help support the ongoing camp ministry of Camp Hanover.
+If you can afford to, it’s an opportunity for you to choose to pay just a little more.
+In doing so, your child gets a great camp experience, and you help support the ongoing outdoor ministry of Camp Hanover.

 Choice 3 – the highest amount – is the standard price for camp.
 It more closely reflects what it actually costs Camp Hanover to provide a camp experience for one camper, including things like utilities, insurance, wear and tear of buildings, vehicle upkeep, maintaining the grounds, and replacing outdated equipment.
 Choice 3 gives you an opportunity to help us do more with the mission funding we receive.
 You help us stretch limited campership funds further so more children can experience the power of camp.
 You help Camp Hanover make needed upgrades and continue to grow in the future.